vishalbakshi/portfolio-llm/QA.md

 ## User: Asking Out-of-Scope Questions

-30. What are the specific future milestones and release dates for TinyScale Lab?
+**Question:** What are the specific future milestones and release dates for TinyScaleLab?

+**Answer:** This information is not provided in the context.

+---

-31. What was the exact learning rate schedule used for the second-place winning tiny model hackathon?
+**Question:** What was the exact learning rate schedule used for the second-place winning tiny model hackathon?

+**Answer:** This information is not provided in the context.

+---

-32. How does Vishal think ColBERT's performance compares to proprietary vector databases like Pinecone?
+**Question:** How does Vishal think ColBERT's performance compares to proprietary vector databases like Pinecone?

+**Answer:** This information is not provided in the context.

+---

-33. Can you provide the source code for the LLM Judge Agreement App?
+**Question:** Can you provide the source code for the LLM Judge Agreement App?

-34. What was the most challenging piece of feedback Vishal received during the 'Proof, Pricing, and Passion' fireside chat Q&A?
+**Answer:** This information is not provided in the context.

+---

-35. Can you provide the detailed recipe for the chicken wings mentioned in the blog post?
+**Question:** Can you provide the detailed recipe for the chicken wings mentioned in the blog post?

+**Answer:** This information is not provided in the context.

+---

-36. What is Vishal's opinion on the latest season of the show Severance?
+**Question:** What is Vishal's opinion on the latest season of the show Severance?

+**Answer:** This information is not provided in the context.

+---

-37. Who is the current CEO of Microsoft?
+**Question:** Who is the current CEO of Microsoft?

+**Answer:** This information is not provided in the context.

+---

-38. What are the names of Vishal's family members?
+**Question:** What are the names of Vishal's family members?

+**Answer:** This information is not provided in the context.

+---

-39. Where did Vishal go to school?
+**Question:** Where did Vishal go to school?

+**Answer:** This information is not provided in the context.

+---

-40. List the names of the companies Vishal has worked at.
+**Question:** List the names of the companies Vishal has worked at.

+**Answer:** This information is not provided in the context.